Zero-divisors of semigroup modules: Introduction

 \section{Introduction}

 Let $S$ be a commutative semigroup and $M$ be an $R$-module.
-One can define the semigroup module $M[S]$ as an $R[S]$-module constructed from the semigroup $S$ and the $R$-module $M$ simply similar to standard definition of semigroup rings.
-Obviously similar to semigroup rings, the zero-divisors of the semigroup module $M[S]$ are interesting to investigate ([G1, p.
-82] and [J]).
+One can define the semigroup module $M[S]$ as an $R[S]$-module constructed from the semigroup $S$ and the $R$-module $M$ similar to the standard definition of semigroup rings.
+Obviously similar to semigroup rings, the zero-divisors of the semigroup module $M[S]$ are interesting to investigate (\cite[p.
+82]{G1} and \cite{J}).